taext/gem/README.md

 **gem** can be used

-1. as a Linux CLI tool, taking arguments or piped input, and
+1. as a Linux CLI tool (taking arguments or piped input)
-2. as a Python module.
+2. as a Python module

 <br>

-**gem** as a Linux CLI tool
+1. **gem** as a Linux CLI tool

     gem "cleartext" [pub_key_file_name] [pub_key_file_path]